nicopap/elm-eureka/README.md

 ## Planned (maybe?)

-* An efficient parser capable of building an elm AST lazily.
+* An efficient parser capable of building an elm AST semi-lazily.
 (Currently, it parses everything if anything else than the imports, exports and module docs are needed)

 * Proper line location tracking, so you can retreive the location of the